Winterwolf365/git-streak/README.md

 Than you should have the installers for you system in `/src-tauri/target/release/bundle` and the portable script app should be located in `/src-tauri/target/release`.

-NOTE: In windows the msi isntaller didn't work, in  linux the AppImage wouldent open, and in MacOs the .app and .dmg didn't lauch when opened so for mac the only thing that worked was the portable script.
+NOTE: In windows the MSI installer didn't work, in Linux the AppImage wouldn't open, and in MacOs the .app and .dmg didn't launch when opened so for mac the only thing that worked was the portable script.
 ## Features

 - Add and remove repositories to local sqlite database.